Bears-R-Us/arkouda/pydoc/quickstart.rst

+.. _quickstart-label:

 #######################
 Quickstart
 #######################

-This guide assumes you have satisfied the :ref:`prerequisites-label` and followed the :ref:`installation-label` to build the arkouda server.
+This guide assumes you have satisfied the `Requirements <setup/REQUIREMENTS.html>`_ and followed the :ref:`installation-label` to build the arkouda server.
 Also, both your ``PATH`` and ``PYTHONPATH`` environment variables should contain the arkouda root directory.

 **********************
 Launch Arkouda Server